Phanindra-Kumar-Allada/translation_project/README.md

 1. Run the translation application. python app.py
 2. The GUI will appear
-   a.
-Enter the text you want to translate in the provided text entry field.
+3. Enter the text you want to translate in the provided text entry field.
-   b.
-Select the input and target languages from the dropdown menus.
+4. Select the input and target languages from the drop-down menus.
-   c.
-Click the "Translate" button to view the translation result in the output text box.
+5. Click the "Translate" button to view the translation result in the output text box.
-   d.
-The translation result is also stored in data/output_data.csv.
+6. The translation result is also stored in data/output_data.csv.